mikependon/RepoDB/RepoDb.Documents/documentation.md

 ## Expression Tree

-The expression is tree is very important for you to be able to maximize the usage of the library.
-Expression tree defines the best way possible of doing an expression by composing it via dynamic objects or static object called `IQueryGroup`.
+The expression tree defines the best possible way of doing a `WHERE` expression (SQL Statement) by composing it via `dynamic` or `System.Interfaces.IQueryGroup` objects.

 Certain operations uses expression tree to compose the SQL Statement on the fly prior the execution back to the database.